-WEST PALM BEACH — Just a week before Veterans’ Day, Palm Beach International Airport will be the place to be as Southeast Florida Honor Flight returns from its final Honor Flight mission of the 2022 season.
-At 8:20 p.m. on Nov.
-5, 79 veterans will be returning from a full day of being honored and celebrated in Washington, D.C., courtesy of Southeast Florida Honor Flight.
-This fourth, final flight in 2022 includes veterans from WWII, the Korean War, and Vietnam War.
+WEST PALM BEACH — On Saturday, Sept.
+17, Palm Beach International Airport will be the place to be as Southeast Florida Honor Flight returns from its second Honor Flight mission of the 2022 season.
+At 8:20 p.m., veterans will be returning from a full day of being honored and celebrated in Washington, D.C., courtesy of Southeast Florida Honor Flight.
+This third of four flights in 2022 includes veterans from WWII, the Korean War, and Vietnam War.
 Every veteran on the flight has stories to share and memories – some they haven’t thought of in decades, and some they have never shared with anyone.
 During an Honor Flight mission, veterans on the trip are flown at no cost to Washington, DC, where they are served throughout the day by volunteer guardians who have been trained to ensure the safety and enjoyment of each hero veteran flying and have paid for their own flight.

 Even if you don’t know anyone on the flight, you will find friends and neighbors in the crowd, and you’ll have a chance to cheer the veterans through the final steps of the day most say they remember as second only to their weddings and births of their children.
 Well-wishers are encouraged to bring signs, flags, and smiles to share with the veterans and guardians as they return, and you are guaranteed to walk away from the event with a lump in your throat, a smile on your face, and gratitude and pride in your heart for these humble heroes you’ve helped welcome home.
 Remember, some of these veterans never had the welcome home they so deserve.
 We ask you to help us welcome them home after their Honor Flight mission.